mezis/mezis.github.com/_posts/2014-10-17-learning-to-rank-1.md

 an easier start.
 If you're an engineer with a strong CS background, go for the red one.
 Both are excellent, as is (mostly) the norm with O'Reilly.

-While ANNs are not most state-of-the-art modeline method out there, it's still [pretty popular](http://en.wikipedia.org/wiki/Learning_to_rank#List_of_methods), and importantly has been around for a while, which means:
+While ANNs are not most state-of-the-art modeling method out there, it's still [pretty popular](http://en.wikipedia.org/wiki/Learning_to_rank#List_of_methods), and importantly has been around for a while, which means: